kareltucek/songbook_maker/README.md

 This repository provides scripts which I use to make printable songbooks out of songs using latex package.

-*NOTE*: Using content of this repository may be pain without any tex knowledge or without linux experience!
-You have been warned!
+*NOTE*: Using content of this repository may be painful without any tex knowledge or without any linux experience!

 Input
 =====